Fiat CR.42 Falco: Royal Hungarian Air Force

 On 27 June 1941, Hungary declared war on the Soviet Union and, on that same day, Hungarian CR.42s received their baptism of fire when 2/3.
 Squadron escorted bomber formations against Stanislau, today Ivano-Frankivsk, in Ukraine.
 Ensign László Kázár was hit by Soviet anti-aircraft fire while strafing, leading to his crash landing behind enemy lines.
 On the same day, Sergeant Árpád Kertész, from the same unit, claimed the first victory, shooting down a Soviet reconnaissance plane.
 The 2/3.
 Squadron flew many sorties until the middle of July escorting bombers and strafing enemy airfields.
 They claimed six additional kills, losing a single aircraft on 12 July, when 2nd Lieutenant Gyõzõ Vámos collided in a dogfight with a Polikarpov I-16 and bailed out, surviving.
-On 11 August, Hungarian Fiats escorted six Caproni Ca.135s, commanded by Sen Lt Szakonyi, on their way to bomb a 2 km (6,560 ft) bridge across the Southern Bug River in the city of Nikolayev, on the Black Sea.
+On 11 August, Hungarian Fiats escorted six Caproni Ca.135s, commanded by Sen Lt Szakonyi, on their way to bomb a 2 km bridge across the Southern Bug River in the city of Nikolayev, on the Black Sea.
 On the way back the Capronis were intercepted by a flight of Soviet Polikarpov I-16 fighters.
 The escorting Hungarian CR.42s shot down five I-16s while sustaining no losses amongst their own.
 After the German 11th Army captured Nikolayev on 16 August, the commander of Luftflotte 4, Col Gen Lohr, decorated the successful Hungarian crews at Sutyska.